BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **Example 03 - HTML page interacting with ESP32**

-We had only one-way client – server (HTML - ESP32) communication so far.
+We had only one-way client â€“ server (HTML - ESP32) communication so far.
 It was used to initialize/populate HTML page.
-However, the communication can also be bi-directional – client (HTML page) telling the server (ESP32) what to do.
-We will use the same mechanism with the exception of use PUT method instead of GET in REST calls.
+However, the communication can also be bi-directional â€“ client (HTML page) telling the server (ESP32) what to do.
+We will use the same mechanism with the exception of the use of PUT method instead of GET in REST calls.
 The latter is only the matter of understanding; GET method would do the job just as well.

 Server will have to handle two additional cases: